QuiltMC/developer-wiki/wiki/introduction/setting-up/zh.md

 ---

-Next, update the `quilt.mod.json` file in the `src/main/resources` folder.
-The `quilt.mod.json` defines your mod's metadata, like mod name, author, description, website, but also more development focused metadata such as dependencies, version, mod ID and [mod initializers](../concepts/sideness#on-mod-initializers).
+接下来，更新在`src/main/resources`文件夹中的`quilt.mod.json`文件。The `quilt.mod.json` defines your mod's metadata, like mod name, author, description, website, but also more development focused metadata such as dependencies, version, mod ID and [mod initializers](../concepts/sideness#on-mod-initializers).

 You'll need to update a few things under `"quilt_loader"`, see below for a finalized example: